Faculty Equity Advisors

 Beth Harleman is UCSF Professor of Medicine, Associate Chair for Faculty Experience for the Department of Medicine, and Associate Program Director for the UCSF Internal Medicine Residency Program.
 A clinician-educator, Beth has extensive experience developing and delivering curricula to a wide range of learners.
 Her focus in medical education is on the development of the physician identity, particularly at transition points in training.
 Beth co-created and ran the highly rated UCSF School of Medicine capstone course, Coda, for nine years.
 As Associate Program Director for the Internal Medicine Residency Program, Beth oversees all formal curricula and is responsible for program evaluation and improvement.
 She has mentored hundreds of residents and students and previously held a formal role as an Advisory College Mentor for the UCSF School of Medicine.
 In her role as Associate Chair for the UCSF Department of Medicine, Beth has championed leadership development, meeting optimization and workplace engagement initiatives.
 She is particularly interested in diversifying the UCSF DOM physician workforce and in achieving greater effectiveness in leadership through integrating one's unique personal strengths into daily work.

-Meshell Johnson is an Associate Professor of Medicine at UCSF in the Division of Pulmonary/Critical Care/Sleep Medicine, and is based at the San Francisco VA Medical Center.
+Meshell Johnson is a Professor of Medicine at UCSF in the Division of Pulmonary/Critical Care/Sleep Medicine, and is based at the San Francisco VA Medical Center.
 Clinically, she primarily works as an attending physician in the Intensive Care Unit, and her basic science research lab studies lung injury in the context of ion and fluid transport across the alveolar epithelium.
 She enjoys teaching and is an active member of the Simulation Faculty at the San Francisco VA.
 She is dedicated to improving diversity, equity and inclusion at UCSF (and beyond) and is a Dean's Diversity Leader for the Differences Matter Initiative, as well as the Director of Faculty Diversity for the Department of Medicine.

 Co-Director, Emergency Ultrasound Fellowship, Zuckerberg San Francisco General Hospital Bio | Email | UCSF Profile